zamdzhiev/Qimaera/README.md

 ### **`OptimiseUnitary.idr`**

-A small program for a first optimisation of quantum circuits.
+A simple function for basic optimisation of quantum circuits.
 The main purpose here is to show how unitary circuits in Qimaera can be manipulated to be optimised with respect to some criterion.

 ### **`Main.idr`**

-More examples on the different algorithms we implemented.
+More examples of the different algorithms we implemented.
 Uncomment some lines to execute the corresponding programs.

 ## <a id="getting_started"></a> Getting Started

-We recommend starting by reading and executing code from file `Example.idr`.
+We recommend users start by reading and executing the code from file `Example.idr`.
 It contains simple examples using the functions defined in `Unitary.idr` and `QuantumOp.idr`.